peterjc-dk/clojure-async-maze/README.md

                  (keys/key-pressed-event-2-key-pressed-map e)))))

 ```

-For every key pressed the event first get converted to a map the put in a channel.
-In the other end of this channel is a go routine that pulls event maps out, and filter them to differenent channels as follows
+For every key pressed the event first get converted to a map then put in a channel.
+In the other end of this channel is a go routine that pulls event maps out, and filter them to different channels as follows

 ```clj
 (defn split-key-2-chans